michael-smith-nz/N1-Email-Summary-Plugin/README.md

 ## N1 Email Summary Plugin

-An [N1](https://github.com/nylas/N1) that uses the [Lexrank algorithm](https://github.com/linanqiu/lexrank) to find the most important sentences in your email.
+An [N1](https://github.com/nylas/N1) plugin that uses the [Lexrank algorithm](https://github.com/linanqiu/lexrank) to find the most important sentences in your email.

 ![Demo](./demo.png)